1b5d/llm-api/README.md

   torch_dtype: torch.bfloat16
 ```

-Note that you can pass configuration attributes in `config_params` in order to configure `AutoConfig` with additional attributes.
+Leverage the flexibility of LLM-API by configuring various attributes using the following methods:

+1. Pass specific configuration attributes within the `config_params` to fine-tune `AutoConfig`.
+These attributes allow you to tailor the behavior of your language model further.

-Configurations in `model_params` are directly passed into the `AutoModelForCausalLM.from_pretrained` and `AutoTokenizer.from_pretrained` initialization calls.
+2. Modify the model's parameters directly by specifying them within the `model_params`.
+These parameters are passed into the `AutoModelForCausalLM.from_pretrained` and `AutoTokenizer.from_pretrained` initialization calls.

-The following is an example with some parameters passed to the `generate` (or `agenerate`) endpoints, but you can pass any argments which is accepted by [transformer's GenerationConfig](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.GenerationConfig):
+Here's an example of how you can use parameters in the `generate` (or `agenerate`) endpoints, but remember, you can pass any arguments accepted by [transformer's GenerationConfig](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.GenerationConfig):

 ```
 POST /generate